te5in/CodeGra.de/docs/user/analytics-dashboard.rst

 While the RIT and RIR values are very similar, there is a subtle difference in how they are calculated.
-The RIT value is calculated against the total score on the rubric, but since the total score also includes the score for the compared-to category the data is biased, because higher item scores automatically lead to higher total scores.
+The RIT value is calculated against the total score on the rubric, but since this total score also includes the score for the compared-to category the data is biased, because higher item scores automatically lead to higher total scores.
 The RIR value overcomes this by using the reduced rubric score instead of the total rubric score.
 Subtracting